 The resort has runs suitable for every skill level, from long gentle ones for beginners, to parks, a half pipe, moguls, and a 39 degree incline for the hardcore skiers and snowboarders.
 Nozawa Onsen town and its ski resort are foreigner friendly and English maps, signs and pamphlets are available.

 The resort hosted the biathlon events during the 1998 Nagano Winter Olympics.
-A ski museum (300 yen, open every day and closed on Thursdays, or on the following day if it is a holiday) which displays historic skis from around the world as well as a history of skiing in Japan is located near the base of the Hikage Gondola.
+A ski museum (300 yen, 9:00 to 16:30, closed on Thursdays or following day if Thursday is a holiday) which displays historic skis from around the world as well as a history of skiing in Japan is located near the base of the Hikage Gondola.

 Outside of winter, the resort plants flowers along several of the ski slopes, and opens parts of the resort to mountain bikers and hikers.
 Other outdoor activities such as mallet golf and camping are also available during the off season.